OathPros/COMP3/source/containers/flow-boxes.rst

 Flow boxes are suitable for relatively small static grids.
 For very large, dynamic grids, see :ref:`grid views <grid-views>`.

-A *Flow Box* example can be found in the GTK 4 demo app.

 General Guidelines
 ~~~~~~~~~~~~~~~~~~